Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 All-in-all, it would’ve been even worse without Nofl’s input.
 And if Julian was honest, less fun too.
 The little guy’s inimitable bedside manner was growing on him.

 "Darling! *Fabulous* to see you!
 Come in, come in!
-Hop up on the slab and I’ll get the anal probe ready…"
+Hop up on the slab and I’ll get the anal probe ready..."

 Julian snorted.
 "Graffiti troll’s been back again, huh?"
 Nofl’s lab had suffered a few cases of vandalism over the last few months. *Somebody* out there had a grudge against Corti, and a passive-aggressive approach to venting it.